-Meadow Walker Marries Louis Thornton-Allan 2 Months After Engagement - E!
+Meadow Walker Marries Louis Thornton-Allan 2 Months After Engagement: See the Pics - E!
 Online

 A source tells E!
 News that Fast & Furious star Vin Diesel, who is Meadow's godfather, walked her down the aisle in place of her dad, who died in 2013.
 Co-star Jordana Brewster was also in attendance for the oceanside ceremony and was seen hugging the veiled bride.
 See the sweet video here.

+Louis revealed pictures of the pair's wedding rings over on his Instagram page, writing "I love you" along with a look at their hands touching.
+A second shot appeared to show his bride in a sparkling net skirt and silky white top at night.

 In a selfie on Oct.
-11, Meadow and Louis' wedding bands can be seen on their ring fingers.
-She captioned the pic, "best friend."
+11, Meadow and Louis' wedding bands could also be seen on their ring fingers.
+She captioned it, "best friend."

 Further confirming their marital status, Louis commented on Meadow's post, "Forever," along with a purple heart and globe emoji.
 The announcement post received a flood of comments from celebrity well-wishers, including actress Ruby Rose and models Christy Turlington and Nadine Leopold, who sent their love with heart emojis.